openxla/community/rfcs/20230510-common-benchmark-suite.md

 classes only describe the compiler-agnostic parts of a benchmark, which include:

-*   Model class to define model metadata and the artifacts (e.g., exported StableHLO of the model, input data, and expected output data).
+*   Model class to define model metadata and the artifacts (e.g., exported StableHLO, script of model implementation with ML framework, input data, and expected output data).
 *   Device class to define device specifications to run benchmarks (e.g., GCP VM models).
 *   Benchmark class to define a pair of the model and target device